craigmcchesney/dp-support/README.md

 - _apache-docker-stop_: Stops the Apache Docker container.
 - _apache-docker-remove_: Removes the Apache Docker container.

+## Data Platform scripts

+The bin directory contains scripts for managing the Data Platform server applications, including the Ingestion and Query Services.
+These scripts use a set of lower level scripts in the same directory for starting/stopping processes and checking their status: _util-pm-start_, _util-pm-stop_, and _util-pm-status_, respectively.

+### Ingestion Service scripts

+- _server-ingest-start_: Starts the ingestion server application using the util-pm-start script.
+- _server-ingest-stop_: Stops the running ingestion server application using the util-pm-stop script.
+- _server-ingest-status_: Checks the status of the ingestion server application using util-pm-status.

+### Query Service scripts

+- _server-query-start_: Starts the query server application using the util-pm-start script.
+- _server-query-stop_: Stops the running query server application using the util-pm-stop script.
+- _server-query-status_: Checks the status of the query server application using util-pm-status.

+### Annotation Service scripts

+- _server-annotation-start_: Starts the annotation server application using the util-pm-start script.
+- _server-annotation-stop_: Stops the running annotation server application using the util-pm-stop script.
+- _server-annotation-status_: Checks the status of the annotation server application using util-pm-status.

+### Ingestion Stream Service scripts

+- _server-ingestion-stream-start_: Starts the ingestion stream server application using the util-pm-start script.
+- _server-ingestion-stream-stop_: Stops the running ingestion stream server application using the util-pm-stop script.
+- _server-ingestion-stream-status_: Checks the status of the ingestion stream server application using util-pm-status.

 ## Data Platform Docker support

 The data-platform installation directory includes a "docker" subdirectory that contains tools for running Data Platform services and applications using Docker.